AriFordsham/GHCWiki/commentary/compiler/backends/llvm/development-notes.md

 Foreign calls on Mac OS X don't work.
 Seems to be because LLVM isn't generating correct code.
 All system calls must be 16 byte aligned in OS X and llvm isn't respecting this.
 Not sure if its a bug in LLVM or due to my changes to LLVM.

 Update (20/02/10): I fixed this issue using the inline assembler approach (see below).
 This reduces the test failures on Mac OSX from 22 to 9.
 So doesn't fix everything.
 Still other issues.
+Also, I tried using the new stalk alignment feature but that interacts badly with the GHC calling convention, clobbering the Base register.

 **Solutions**: